 7.6.4 Pressure Relief Valves

 7.6.4.1 Each stationary nitrous oxide bulk tank shall have two active safety relief devices sized and designed to meet all local and national regulations.
-Typically there are two active spring loaded relief valves or one active spring loaded relief valve plus a pressure control valve.
+Typically, there are two active spring loaded relief valves or one active spring loaded relief valve plus a pressure control valve.
 They shall conform to regulations and standards.

-7.6.4.2 It is recommended that a 3-way selector valve, sized for the tank operating conditions be provided for the safety relief device(s) to allow servicing and maintenance of the device without requiring the depressurization of the container.
+7.6.4.2 It is recommended that a 3 way selector valve, sized for the tank operating conditions be provided for the safety relief device(s) to allow servicing and maintenance of the device without requiring the depressurization of the container.

 7.6.4.3 Rupture discs are not usually recommended for use in nitrous oxide tank service.
-This is because they will not re-seat after the tank pressure has decreased and it will cause the remaining liquid to boil violently and auto-refrigerate to -88 °C. This situation would be critical if the inner vessel is made of carbon steel which would require specific re-pressurization procedures that have been risk evaluated by a knowledgeable nitrous oxide technician...
+This is because they will not re-seat after the tank pressure has decreased and it will cause the remaining liquid to boil violently and auto-refrigerate to (-) 88 °C. This situation would be critical if the inner vessel is made of carbon steel which would require specific re-pressurization procedures that have been risk evaluated by a knowledgeable nitrous oxide technician.

 7.6.5 Admissible Filling Degree / Filling Ratio